Night night, sleep tight, don't let the bugs bite ....

 Try not to drink caffeine or alcohol and eat large meals in the hours leading up to bedtime.
 All of these things have a great impact on your sleep – you might think that a glass or two of wine or a couple of drams helps you sleep, the effects are quite the opposite.

-Cosy drinks light night-time tea or cocoa can be useful if you want to have something to drink before bed.
+Cosy drinks like night-time tea or cocoa can be useful if you want to have something to drink before bed.

-Smoking is not conducive to a good night’s sleep – consider giving this up if you can especially closer to bedtime.
+Smoking (and equally vaping) is not conducive to a good night’s sleep – consider giving this up if you can especially closer to bedtime.

 Exercise during the day, even going for a good walk, can help you wind down in the evening.